Comment on page

 - imagePoint3D is the 3d coordinates of a point in the camera coordinate system.

-We currently show three different types of camera sensor coordinate systems.
-On selecting the camera coordinate system, the extrinsic parameters change accordingly.
+We currently show three different types of camera coordinate systems.
+The extrinsic parameters change according to the selected Camera coordinate system.
 The export option exports the extrinsic parameters based on the selected camera coordinate system.

 - Optical coordinate system: It's the default coordinate system that we follow.